netifi/netifi-quickstart-java/README.md

 # proteus-quickstart
 This project provides a scaffolding for getting up and running quickly with [Netifi Proteus](http://www.netifi.com/proteus.html).

+The project comes with a simple client and service.
+The client sends the word `World` to the service and the service responds with the message `Hello, World!`.

 ## Prerequisites
 This quickstart requires a running Netifi Proteus Router cluster.